 Review your scholarship application status

-If you've already applied, you may access your current application to review your status, accept awards and upload thank-you letters.
+If you've already applied, you may access your current application to review your status and accept awards.

 Scholarships

 The majority of scholarships offered by the College of Engineering have a financial need requirement.
-To be considered for most scholarship opportunities, make sure to submit your FAFSA (Free Application for Federal Student Aid) application on time
+To be considered for most scholarship opportunities, make sure to submit your FAFSA (Free Application for Federal Student Aid) application, or your WASFA (Washington Application for State Financial Aid) application, on time.

 Funds are awarded annually based on financial need and/or academic performance and are designed to be integrated into a student's total financial aid package.